-In this tutorial, you'll learn how to build an app to manage ERC20 approvals for an address in 110 lines of code.
+In this tutorial, you'll learn how to build an in 110 lines of code.
 This will be your very first app with Fast Dapp.

-Open the Fast Dapp web editor .
+Open the .
 Once you connect your wallet with Metamask or your favorite provider you'll see two panels.
 The right one is the preview: what your app will look like once published? and the right one is the editor where you write your app.
 You can update at anytime the preview by clicking the Render button at the top right of the editor.

 Let's build something together